HTTP-RPC/Kilo/template-reference.md

 * an instance of `java.util.Date`
 * an instance of `java.util.time.TemporalAccessor`

-## Section Markers
+## Repeating Sections
-Section markers define a repeating section of content.
-The marker name must refer to a traversable sequence of elements in the data dictionary (specifically, an instance of either `java.lang.Iterable` or `java.util.Map`).
+Repeating section markers define a section of content that is repeated once for every element in a sequence of values.
+The marker name must refer to an instance of either `java.lang.Iterable` or `java.util.Map` in the data dictionary.
+The elements of the sequence provide the data dictionaries for successive iterations through the section.
 Missing or empty sequences are ignored.

-Content between the markers is repeated once for each element in the sequence.
-The element provides the data dictionary for each successive iteration through the section.

 For example, a data dictionary that contains information about homes for sale might look like this: